Homological interpretation of extensions and biextensions of 1-motives: Extensions and biextensions of 1-motives

-Let $G$ be an object of $\cC$.
-A \textbf{$G$-torsor} is an object of \textbf{T} endowed with an action of $G$, which is locally isomorphic to $G$ acting on itself by translation.
+Let $G$ be abelian sheaf on $\bS$.
+A \textbf{$G$-torsor} is a sheaf on $\bS$ endowed with an action of $G$, which is locally isomorphic to $G$ acting on itself by translation.

-Let $P,G$ be objects of $\cC$.
-An \textbf{extension of $P$ by $G$} is an exact sequence in \textbf{T}
+Let $P,G$ be abelian sheaves on $\bS$.
+An \textbf{extension of $P$ by $G$} is an exact sequence

-By definition the object $E$ is a group.
-Since in this paper we consider only commutative extensions, $E$ is in fact an object of $\cC$.
+Since in this paper we consider only commutative extensions, $E$ is in fact an abelian sheaf on $\bS$.
 We denote by ${\bExt}(P,G)$ the category of extensions of $P$ by $G$.
-It is a classical result that the category ${\bExt}(P,*)$ of extensions of $P$ by variable objects of $\cC$ is an additive cofibred category over $\cC$

-Moreover, the Baer sum of extensions defines a group law for the objects of the category ${\bExt}(P,G)$, which is therefore a strictly commutative Picard category.
+It is a classical result that the Baer sum of extensions defines a group law for the objects of the category ${\bExt}(P,G)$, which is therefore a strictly commutative Picard category.